himanshu3024/CloudShop/README.md

 ## Status

-**Under Construction**: CloudShop is in development, with Part 2 completed, focusing on the frontend with React for dynamic rendering and interactivity.
-Part 1 established the HTML structure, and Part 2 introduces React components, a dynamic product listing with filtering, and mobile menu interactivity.
+**Under Construction**: CloudShop is in development, with Part 3 completed, focusing on the frontend with product detail pages and shopping cart functionality.
+Part 1 established the HTML structure, Part 2 introduced React components and product listing with filtering, and Part 3 adds dynamic product pages and cart management using React Context.
 Future parts will add backend APIs, Azure Cosmos DB, and cloud deployment.

 ## Project Scope